-The Paradise Recreation and Park District currently employs nine staff to handle all aspects of District administration and operations including program development and management.
-The full-time staff positions include the District Manager, three Recreation Supervisors, and three administrative support staff.
-Part-time staff includes a Recreation Services Coordinator and Office Clerk.
+The Paradise Recreation and Park District currently employs eight staff to handle all aspects of District administration and operations including program development and management.
+The full-time staff positions include the District Manager, Recreation Superintendent, two Recreation Supervisors, and three administrative support staff.
+Part-time staff includes an Administrative Assistant.